Ainsley Earhardt: Personal life

 Earhardt's first marriage to Kevin McKinney in April 2005 ended in divorce in 2009.
 In October 2012, Earhardt married former Clemson University quarterback Will Proctor.
 They have one child.
-Proctor filed for divorce in October 2018 after Earhardt announced their separation amid allegations that he had been unfaithful.
 They divorced in 2019.
+Earhardt lives in Manhattan.
+She is a Christian.

 According to Vanity Fair, in August 2019, Earhardt began a relationship with fellow Fox News personality Sean Hannity after the two arrived together as guests for a wedding at Trump National Golf Course in Bedminster, New Jersey.
 Vanity Fair asserts that during the COVID-19 pandemic, she had been hosting her Fox & Friends program from a remote studio in the basement of Hannity's Long Island mansion.
-Earhardt denies any relationship.
+At the time, Earhardt denied any relationship.
+It was announced that she and Hannity got engaged on Christmas Day 2024 at their church in Florida.